Hypoglycemia

 - Wait 15 minutes, then check blood glucose a second time, if possible.

-- If blood glucose is still less than 4 mmol/L, take a second dose of fast-acting glucose.
+- If blood glucose is still below 4 mmol/L, take a second dose of fast-acting glucose.

-- If a meal is not scheduled within the next hour, eat a snack that contains both carbohydrates (15 g of glucose) and protein (e.g., 4 crackers with cheese or peanut butter).
+- If a meal is not scheduled within the next hour, eat a snack that contains both carbohydrates (15 grams of glucose) and protein (e.g., 4 crackers with cheese or peanut butter).

-- In an effort to prevent future episodes from occurring, try to identify the cause.
+- To prevent future episodes from occurring, try to identify the cause.

-- Wait until you have fully recovered before engaging in any activity that requires you to be vigilant.
+- Wait until you have fully recovered before engaging in any activity that requires you to be alert.

-- If blood glucose is less than 2.8 mmol/L, a higher dose of fast-acting glucose (20 g) is recommended (see table below).
-You may require help and your doctor should be notified.
+- If blood glucose is below 2.8 mmol/L, a higher dose of fast-acting glucose (20 grams) is recommended (see table below).
+Ask for help.

 Glucose tablets: